Generation of block random seed

 }

-This is code that generates random seed for block.
-It's located in collator code because it's needed by party generating blocks (and is not required for lite validators).
+This code generates the random seed for a block.
+It resides in the collator code because the party generating blocks requires it, while lite validators do not.

-Can decision on including external message be made after seed is known?
+Can the decision to include an external message be made after the seed is known?

-How does block seed affect random in contracts?
+How does the block seed affect randomness in contracts?

-Seed generated by validator isn't used directly in all contracts.
-Instead, it's hashed with account address.
+The seed generated by the validator is not used directly in all contracts.
+Instead, it is hashed with the account address.

 bool Transaction::prepare_rand_seed(td::BitArray<256>& rand_seed, const ComputePhaseConfig& cfg) const {